MAT Treatment at Foundations

 - Normalize brain chemistry and bodily functions

 Block the euphoric feelings associated with opioid use

-The indications and usage for these drugs state that they should be used as part of a complete treatment plan that includes counseling and psychosocial support.
+The indications and usage for these medications state that they should be used as part of a complete treatment plan that includes counseling and psychosocial support.
 MAT programs include evidence-based approaches such as individual and group therapy, as well as help developing a solid network of support to stay clean.

 Because no two people experience addiction and recovery in the same way, our comprehensive treatment plans are tailored to the individual.

 Why Use Medication Assisted Treatment?

 When people stop using certain substances, there is a possibility of experiencing uncomfortable physical withdrawal symptoms their bodies go through a painful withdrawal period.
 This is one of the main reasons why the chance of relapse is high, particularly in the early stages of recovery.
 The prospect of feeling “dope sick” whenever they stop using keeps the addicted in the vicious cycle of addiction.

 This first stage of withdrawal is called the acute stage.
 Typically lasting about a week, acute opioid withdrawal includes the following symptoms: